Oluwaseunoa/Cybersecurity-Projects/Static-Application-Security-Testing/SAST101-Vulnerable-Java-Application Test/README.md

 **Project link:** https://github.com/Oluwaseunoa/Cybersecurity-Projects/tree/main/Static-Application-Security-Testing/SAST101-Vulnerable-Java-Application%20Test

+## Background
+Static Application Security Testing (SAST) is a critical practice in modern software development, aimed at identifying security vulnerabilities in source code early in the development lifecycle.
+By analyzing code without executing it, SAST tools like SonarCloud can detect issues such as SQL injection, insecure dependencies, and code smells that could lead to exploitable weaknesses.
+The rise of DevSecOps has emphasized integrating security practices into continuous integration and continuous deployment (CI/CD) pipelines, enabling developers to address vulnerabilities proactively.

+This project focuses on a vulnerable Java application, a common target for security testing due to Java’s widespread use in enterprise applications.
+The application, sourced from a public GitHub repository, was deliberately chosen for its known vulnerabilities to demonstrate the effectiveness of SAST in identifying security flaws.
+By leveraging SonarCloud for code analysis, GitHub for version control, and AWS CodeBuild for automation, the project showcases a practical approach to integrating SAST into a DevSecOps pipeline.
+The setup ensures scalability, repeatability, and alignment with industry-standard security practices.

+## Objective
+The primary objective of this project is to implement a basic SAST pipeline to analyze a vulnerable Java application for security vulnerabilities and code quality issues.
+Specific goals include:

+1. **Identify Security Vulnerabilities**: Use SonarCloud to detect critical issues such as SQL injection risks, insecure dependencies, and other code-level vulnerabilities in the Java application.
+2. **Establish a DevSecOps Pipeline**: Integrate GitHub as the source repository with AWS CodeBuild to automate the build and scanning process, ensuring seamless interaction with SonarCloud.
+3. **Document the Process**: Provide a comprehensive, step-by-step guide supported by screenshots to ensure reproducibility and serve as a reference for future SAST implementations.
+4. **Demonstrate Practical Application**: Showcase how SAST can be applied in a real-world scenario to improve code security and align with DevSecOps principles.
+5. **Provide Actionable Insights**: Generate a detailed analysis report with metrics on vulnerabilities, security hotspots, and code coverage to guide remediation efforts.

+By achieving these objectives, the project aims to demonstrate the value of automated security testing in enhancing the security posture of software applications while maintaining development efficiency.

 ## Executive Summary
 This project focuses on performing basic Static Application Security Testing (SAST) on a vulnerable Java application using SonarCloud as the primary analysis tool.
 The application source code was sourced from GitHub, and AWS CodeBuild was utilized to automate the build and scanning process.
 The goal was to identify security vulnerabilities in the Java code through automated scanning, demonstrating a simple DevSecOps pipeline integration.